NielsPressel/Snake-Reinforcement-Learning/README.md

 * Snake Simple: Average length of about 5, no problems of finding the fruit.
 The AI just seems to run into the walls pretty often
-* Snake Abstract: Average length of 2.9, often gets stuck in running in circles
+* Snake Abstract: Average length of 2.9, often gets stuck at running in circles

 More precise description of the results coming soon...